Afleveringen

 Full Transcript:

-Now to our interview with Jo…
+And now, let's go to our interview with Blair…

 The Copywriter Club Facebook Group